Trolleybuses in Geneva: History

 In 1971, line 4 was closed.
-In 1976, the name of the operator, CGTE, was changed to Transports Publics Genevois (TPG).
+On 1 January 1977, the name of the operator, CGTE, was changed to Transports Publics Genevois (TPG).
 On 25 September 1989, line 5 was merged into line 6.
 For more than a decade, some services on the extended line 6 were operated by conventional buses (fully trolleybus line 26 was supporting it till Châtelaine), but on 24 June 2001 the line reverted to operation solely by trolleybuses.

 Lines

 Since the reorganisation of Geneva's tram and trolleybus lines on 11 December 2011, the trolleybus lines have been as follows: